Kintsukuroi: Film Screening and Discussion

 Event Details

+Executive Order 9066, issued in February 1942, authorized the exclusion of "any or all persons" from military zones along the West Coast.
 Over 120,000 Japanese Americans reluctantly left their homes, businesses, and possessions and spent the duration of the war locked behind barbed wire fences in desolate camps around the country.

 The Hayward area had a large Japanese American population primarily due to its thriving agriculture industry.
-A majority of families operated or worked in plant and flower nurseries but there were also commercial farmers specializing in strawberries and other crops, retail business owners, labor workers in the salt industry and on farms, and even a family who ran a gold fish hatchery.
-The loss of income,
+A majority of families operated or worked in plant and flower nurseries, but there were also commercial farmers specializing in strawberries and other crops, retail business owners, labor workers in the salt industry and on farms, and even a family who ran a goldfish hatchery.
+The loss of income, opportunity, and personal property was staggering.
+It took years for the community to recover.

 As we grapple today with issues of immigration, race, and discrimination, the experience of these wartime prisoners serves as an important reminder of how easily fear can lead to the loss of freedom for some of our citizens.